kapi2800/MBuddy-EdTech/README.md

 ---

-# StudyNotion
+# MBuddy

 ## Overview

-StudyNotion is an online platform where students can buy courses and make real-life payments using Razorpay.
+MBuddy is an online platform where students can buy courses and make real-life payments using Razorpay.
 Instructors can create and sell courses across various categories.
 The platform is built using the MERN stack and Create React App.

 ## Table of Contents